top of page

 a death of tissue caused by a lack of blood supply

-Apoptosis vs. Necrosis: Two Paths of Death
+Apoptosis vs. Necrosis: Decision-Level Comparison

 The distinctions between apoptosis and necrosis are profound, shaping their physiological roles and pathological implications.
 While both lead to cell death, their mechanisms, triggers, and consequences are fundamentally different.
 The table below provides the difference between these two critical processes: